 I received my Master's degree from the California Institute of Integral Studies, with a concentration in Integral Counseling Psychology.
 Integral therapy begins with the assumption that all people are capable of change, and that wholeness is our natural state of being.
 Within this frame, the process of therapy includes reestablishing a sense of connection to ourselves, to others, and to the world around us.

-— Jamie Bell, Associate Marriage & Family Therapist in Auburn, CAI'm an integral therapist, and I believe because we are a whole organism with many data points and infinite relationship to the world around us, that our healing, improvements, and growth also come from the many strands of life around us.
+— Jose Feliciano, Associate Marriage & Family Therapist in La MESA, CAI'm an integral therapist, and I believe because we are a whole organism with many data points and infinite relationship to the world around us, that our healing, improvements, and growth also come from the many strands of life around us.
 To that end, I bring together psychological approaches, sociological data, and human-centered care to provide a holistic, unique form of service.

 — Amelia Hall, Licensed Marriage & Family Therapist in , CAUse a psychopharmacological approach.